Lisa D. Pearce, Ph.D., Professor, Sociology

 Pearce has ongoing research in Nepal, revealing links between economic development, institutional change, religion and individual changes in demographic related behaviors.
 From 2007-2014, Pearce was co-investigator on an NSF PIRE grant to study interrelationships among social context, population processes, and environmental change comparatively in the Chitwan Valley of Nepal and the Wolong Nature Reserve of Sichuan, China.
-She recently co-authored an article in Demography on patterns of temporary migration and more permanent household fission over time.
-She also has a paper under review, co-authored with Sarah Brauner-Otto, examining how parents' religious beliefs and practices shape the timing of sons' marriage.
+She recently co-authored an article in Sociology of Religion, with Sarah Brauner-Otto, examining differences in how mother's and father's religiousness relates to the timing of sons' marriage in Nepal.

 Pearce's research continues along the lines described above, as well as expanding to examine how families and households shape the educational attainment of orphans in Kenya and maternal health outcomes in the U.S. Pearce was co-investigator on an NIMH R21 grant to examine how the social contexts of adolescent orphans (neighborhood, family, school, work, etc.) exacerbate or mitigate school dropout and HIV/HSV-2 risk, using her Systematic Anomalous Case Analysis approach.
 She is currently writing papers from the analysis of those data.
-She also recently submitted an R21 proposal to NICHD for a project that would measure pregnant women's families as social networks and examine how the structure of family ties and their relational qualities relate to maternal health.
+She was also recently awarded an R21 grant from NICHD to measure pregnant women's families as social networks and examine how the structure of family ties and their relational qualities relate to maternal health.

-Further, Pearce recently completed a book manuscript, co-authored with Claire Chipman Gilliland, reviewing religious trends in the U.S. over the past few decades, from a demographic perspective.
-The book is under contract with University of California Press.
-Pearce is also coauthoring a book with Glen Elder and Rick Settersten making use of Berkeley Guidance Study data to understand the education, work, and family transitions of American men and women born around 1900 in the context of key historical events.
-In this project, she is especially focused on women's negotiation of education, work, and family roles.
+Further, Pearce and Claire Chipman Gilliland recently published a book in the Sociology in the 21st Century Series by University of California Press, reviewing religious trends in the U.S. over the past few decades, from a demographic perspective.
+Pearce has another book in production that is coauthored with Rick Settersten and Glen Elder, making use of Berkeley Guidance Study data to understand the education, work, and family transitions of American men and women born around 1900 in the context of key historical events.